-A strong diversity of beneficial bacteria supports a healthy metabolism needed for optimal health.
-Whereas research shows that a lack of diversity and beneficial bacteria increases inflammation in the body, which is associated with a slow metabolic rate and weight gain.
+As you’ll know, a healthy diet is a varied diet, and your gut is the same: it needs variety in order to thrive.
+A strong diversity of beneficial bacteria supports a healthy metabolism, whereas research shows that a lack of diversity and beneficial bacteria increases inflammation in the body, which is associated with a slower metabolic rate and weight gain.

-Further research has found that your microbiome also impacts the way your body responds to food, implying that we can give two people the exact same food but they will have completely different responses to it depending on their microbiome!
-For example, if you give the same food to person A who is lacking in microbiome diversity and person B who’s microbiome is thriving, Person A is more likely to store body fat than person B.
+Research has also found that your microbiome impacts the way your body responds to food, implying that we can give two people the exact same food but they will have completely different responses to it depending on their bacterial makeup!

 “We can give two people the exact same food but they will have completely different responses to it depending on their microbiome!”